cvat-ai/cvat/helm-chart/README.md

 Then - put your instance params to "external" field
 ## I want to override some settings in values.yaml.
 Just create file values.override.yaml and place your changes here, using same stracture as in values.yaml.
-Then reference it in helm update/install command using -f
+Then reference it in helm update/install command using `-f` flag
 ## Why you used external charts to provide redis and postgres?
 Because they definitely know what they do better then we are, so we are getting more quality and less support
 ## What is kubernetes and how it is working?